- FindLaw /

 If you have a complaint about the polling place or its operation, you can submit it via the Department of State Election Complaint Form.
 You can also call the Election Protection Hotline at 1-877-VOTESPA.

+Elections are designed to ensure the voice of the people is heard, with a fair process that doesn’t favor Republicans or Democrats.
 You have an unequivocal right to vote if you meet the eligibility criteria.
-If you believe your voting rights have been unjustly violated, you should speak to a civil rights attorney.
+If you believe your voting rights have been unjustly violated, speak to a civil rights attorney.
 They are experts in voting rights law and can give you sound legal advice.

 Pennsylvania Department of State